 Shopping for wedding attire is an anticipated part of planning your wedding—but it can also get pretty complicated.
-Once you’ve found your own perfect dress, you’ve got to dress your bridesmaids and mom, too!
-So what’s appropriate for the mother of the bride to wear to her daughter’s wedding?
-Our experts are here to answer all of your fashion-related questions.
+Once you’ve found your own perfect dress, you’ve got to dress your bridesmaids and mom, too.
+And naturally, we want mom looking picture-perfect for the big day—from her hair to her accessories, to her dress and shoes (chances are she's been dreaming of this occasion for just as long as you have, if not longer).
+Anne Chertoff of Beaumont Etiquette says to make sure the mother of the bride is wearing attire that matches the event's formality.
+So what’s appropriate for her to wear to her daughter’s wedding?

-The length of the mother of the bride’s dress depends on the timing and formality of the wedding.
+"A mother of the bride’s dress should follow the formality of the wedding, so if the couple is asking everyone to wear black-tie, her dress should be floor-length," says Chertoff.
+Formal celebrations also see gowns made of more formal fabrics, such as taffeta or lace.
 For a daytime celebration, a dressy suit or cocktail dress is appropriate, with a skirt that goes to the knee.
 For a cocktail reception, a knee-length cocktail dress is the most common, though some calf- or floor-length dresses could work (particularly if they have fewer embellishments or are in a brighter color).
-A formal evening wedding (think black-tie optional or more) should see women in floor-length dresses made of more formal fabrics, such as taffeta or lace.

-Your mom is one of the hosts of the evening, so she should dress up accordingly.
+One of her mother of the bride duties is serving as one of the hosts of the evening, so she should dress up accordingly.
 For a daytime wedding, lace or rushing is a great embellishment option.
 For an evening wedding, she should look for details like sequins or beading, since sparkle adds to the formality of the attire.
 Lace is also a great option, especially if it has sparkling accents.
 The details depend on what makes your mom comfortable.
-Some women prefer higher necklines or longer sleeves, while others love off-the-shoulder styles.
-Help your mom narrow down the details she loves best, then shop together for a dress that combines them all!
+Some women prefer higher necklines or long sleeves, while others love off-the-shoulder styles.
+Help your mom narrow down the details she loves best, then shop together for a dress that combines them all.

 Mothers of the bride are often seen in a metallic tone, like silver or gold, or one of the darker colors chosen for the wedding (think navy or plum).
 Of course, if your mom is into brighter colors, she can definitely wear berry or fuchsia—as long as it matches.

-What should the mother of the groom wear?
+What Should the Mother of the Groom Wear?

 You will often see the mother of the groom wearing a dress in a similar color and style to the mother of the bride, though that’s not required.
-Her dress should, like the MOB, accent the wedding’s palette.
+Her dress should, like the mother of the bride, accent the wedding’s palette.
 She may opt for a color that matches the groom’s tie, for example, or another shade that coordinates with the mother of the bride and the bridesmaids’ dresses.
 She should also take her formality cue from the mother of the bride.
-If the MOB is wearing a floor-length dress, the MOG should do the same.
-The women don’t need to match exactly, but should be wearing dresses that work well together, enhancing the design of your wedding and fitting the dress code to a T.
+If the mother of the bride is wearing a floor-length dress, the mother of the groom should do the same.
+The women don’t need to match exactly but should be wearing dresses that work well together, enhancing the design of your wedding and fitting the dress code to a T.